How to Set Up a Charcuterie Party

 What Else to Serve with a Charcuterie Board

 Here are my tips for creating a charcuterie party board.
 Since this type of food platter highlights the meat, that should be your starting point.
 All other items should be complementary for a dinner-worthy meal.

-We started with two varieties of Zatarain’s smoked sausage.
-Since it’s already fully cooked we simply heat it on the grill for about 10 minutes to warm it through and give it some grill marks.
+Smoked Sausage.
+I started with two varieties: spicy cajun style and andouille.
+Since it’s already fully cooked I simply heat it on the grill or in a skillet on the stove for about 10 minutes to warm it through and give it some grill marks.
 Then slice it into easy serving sizes and place on the board.